website-scraper/node-website-scraper/README.md

     * [getReference](#getreference)

 ##### Built-in plugins
 Scraper has built-in plugins which are used by default if not overwritten with custom plugins.
 You can find them in [lib/plugins](lib/plugins) directory.
+Thease plugins are intended for internal use but can be coppied if the behaviour of the plugins needs to be extended / changed.

 ##### Existing plugins
 * [website-scraper-puppeteer](https://github.com/website-scraper/website-scraper-puppeteer) - download dynamic (rendered with js) websites using puppeteer